GIR-pub/deepdotweb/_pages/security-tutorials/word-warning-versions-pgp-created-equally.md

 ---
-Word of Warning &#8212; All versions of PGP are NOT created equally!
+Word of Warning &#8212; All versions of PGP are NOT created equally!"
 ---
 5493